Raffferty/Nuxt3/README.md

       // the value of baseUrl is taken from process.env.NUXT_PUBLIC_BASE_URL of the served (or built, or generated) .env file
       baseUrl: process.env.NUXT_PUBLIC_BASE_URL,

-      //! the default values will be overriden by appropriate values from .env file served by LOCAL server:
+      //! the default values will be overridden by appropriate values from .env file served by LOCAL server:
       // for example: nuxt dev --dotenv .env.development.local

-      //! when we build the project as SSR for deployment - the default values will be overriden by appropriate values of env vars of the set on the hosting platform (Vercel, Netlify, Docker, etc.)
+      //! when we build the project as SSR for deployment - the default values will be overridden by appropriate values of env vars of the set on the hosting platform (Vercel, Netlify, Docker, etc.)
-      //! when we generate the project as SSG for deployment - the default values will be overriden by appropriate values of env vars in generating time, for example: nuxt generate --dotenv .env.production
+      //! when we generate the project as SSG for deployment - the default values will be overridden by appropriate values of env vars in generating time, for example: nuxt generate --dotenv .env.production
       theme: 'default-theme', // as we don't have in .env file the key NUXT_PUBLIC_THEME - the default value for theme will be used: 'default-theme'
       apiBase: 'default-api-base', // as we have in .env file the key NUXT_PUBLIC_API_BASE - it's value will override the default value 'default-api-base'
     },